tsedio/tsed/docs/tutorials/graphql.md

 ## Feature

-Currently, `@tsed/graphql` allows you to configure a graphql server in your project.
+Currently, `@tsed/graphql` allows you to configure a GraphQL server in your project.
 This package uses [`apollo-server-express`](https://www.apollographql.com/docs/apollo-server/api/apollo-server.html) to create GraphQL server and [`type-graphql`](https://19majkel94.github.io/type-graphql/) for the decorators.